mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

 perm <- number_perm[!duplicated(map(number_perm, paste0, collapse=""))]
 ```

-For $k=4$ this makes a total 21504 combinations.
+For $k=4$ the first step yields a total 21504 combinations.
 However, since
 the numbers 8 and 3 both appear more than once in the base numbers, we can slim
 the number of permutations from 24 to 6.
 Hence, there are altogether only 5376 combinations to investigate.